The common NSX-T Data Center concepts that are used in the documentation and user interface.

 - Network interface on a physical server that a hypervisor is installed on.

-Entity that provides virtual Layer 2 switching for VM interfaces and Gateway interfaces.
+Previously known as logical switch.
+It is an entity that provides virtual Layer 2 switching for VM interfaces and Gateway interfaces.
 A segment gives tenant network administrators the logical equivalent of a physical Layer 2 switch, allowing them to connect a set of VMs to a common broadcast domain.
 A segment is a logical entity independent of the physical hypervisor infrastructure and spans many hypervisors, connecting VMs regardless of their physical location.
-A segment is also known as a logical switch.

 In a multi-tenant cloud, many segments might exist side-by-side on the same hypervisor hardware, with each Layer 2 segment isolated from the others.
 Segments can be connected using gateways, which can provide connectivity to the external physical network.

-- The Tier-0 Gateway in the Networking tab interfaces with the physical network and can be realized as an active-active or active-standby cluster.
-The Tier-0 gateway runs BGP and peers with physical routers.
-In active-standby mode the gateway can also provide stateful services.
+- A Tier-0 Gateway provides north-south connectivity and connects to the physical routers.
+It can be configured as an active-active or active-standby cluster.
+The Tier-0 Gateway runs BGP and peers with physical routers.

-- The Tier-1 Gateway in the Networking tab connects to one Tier-0 gateway for northbound connectivity and one or more overlay networks for southbound connectivity.
-A Tier-1 gateway can be an active-standby cluster that provides stateful services.
+- A Tier-1 Gateway connects to one Tier-0 Gateway for northbound connectivity to the subnetworks attached to it.
+It connects to one or more overlay networks for southbound connectivity to its subnetworks.
+A Tier-1 Gateway can be configured as an active-standby cluster.

 - Transport Zone